Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 Here’s an example of Patrón’s Twitter chatbot, Bot-Tender:

-Use Case 3: Integrate Your Product or Service with an Existing AI Personal Assistant
+Use Case 3: Integrate Your Product or Service with Existing AI Personal Assistant Software

-Existing AI personal assistants like Google, Alexa, or Siri each have API integration so you can piggyback on their infrastructure.
+Existing AI personal assistants like Alexa, Siri, or Google AI assistant have API integration so you can piggyback on their infrastructure.

 Let’s take Spotify as an example.
 Alexa users ask the AI personal assistant to play their Spotify playlists.
 And because Spotify integrated with Alexa’s APIs, their users can access songs on the device.
 If you have a similar service, integration might be the right solution for you.

-Alternatively, you can equip your product with an existing AI personal assistant.
+Alternatively, you can equip your product with existing AI assistant software.
 For example, several car manufacturers are installing Google and Alexa in their vehicles.
 BMW even integrated their vehicles with an AI personal assistant aptly called BMW Intelligent Personal Assistant.

 Drivers can ask for help for driving-specific tasks – e.g., finding traffic and weather reports.
 They can also ask for general help already provided by virtual assistants.